Unrated and Rated Chess Tournaments for children in Denver and the Front Range!

 All players scoring 3.5 points or more will win a prize!!

-For each tournament, a 1st and 2nd place team trophy will be available in the 2-3 Unrated, 4-6 Unrated, and the K-6 Rated divisions.
+For each tournament, a 1st and 2nd place team trophy will be available in the 2-3 Unrated and 4-6 Unrated divisions.
 However, if all of the teams (schools) in one of these divisions have only one player, team trophies will not be awarded for that division (since nobody has a teammate).
-If a team of two or more players doesn't finish ahead of the first and second place individual trophy winners, team trophies will not be award in that division (since the first and second place individual winners would receive double trophies because the teams of two or more in that division didn't place).
-Also, if less than ten players participate in any of these divisions, a team trophy may not be given out in that division.
+If a team of two or more players doesn't finish ahead of the first and second place individual trophy winners, the team trophy will not be award in that division (since the first and second place individual winners would receive double trophies because the teams of two or more in that division didn't place).
+Also, if less than ten players participate in either of these divisions, team trophies may not be given out in that division (although this has never happened).
 Team trophies may expand, depending on the number of teams entered in the division.

 A 6th grader who is in Middle School, can play as a member of the Elementary School in his neighborhood that he attended.
 If this is the case, enter the name of the Elementary School on the application form in the "School" box.
 This must be entered into the computer correctly prior to the registration cutoff the Thursday night before the tournament.